Make Your Logs Work for You

 foo This is a debug message +0ms

-That’s because the debug module disables all log messages by default, which means you have to specifically enable the ones you want.
+That’s because the debug module disables all log messages by default, so you must specifically enable the ones you want.
 To enable them, use the DEBUG environment variable, which takes a string of module names separated by commas.

 Of course, the debug module is still just a wrapper around the rudimentary console.log, and it doesn’t provide a granular way to turn log messages on and off.
-To take advantage of a more feature-rich logging solution, you need to look to other libraries.
+You need to look to other libraries to take advantage of a more feature-rich logging solution.

 Winston is a flexible logging library for Node.js.
 From its inception, Winston was designed to be simple yet configurable, so it includes support for custom log formats, sending log messages to multiple types of destinations, and colorizing logs.
 Critically, Winston also comes with a feature we’ve been missing in our discussions until now – logging levels.

 The best logging frameworks offer logging levels so you can highlight the messages you care about.
-Use them correctly when writing code and they will save you a lot of time when you need to view only a select category of messages.
+Use them correctly when writing code; they will save you a lot of time when you need to view only a select category of messages.

-The component used to send log messages to their destination is known as a transport, and a Winston logger can use multiple transports at the same time.
-This comes in handy if you want to use Winston’s core transports to send debug or info logs to the console, and use one of the community transports to send critical messages to a remote log management tool.
+A transport is the component that sends log messages to their destination, and a Winston logger can use multiple transports at the same time.
+This comes in handy if you want to use Winston’s core transports to send debug or info logs to the console and use one of the community transports to send critical messages to a remote log management tool.

 const winston = require(‘winston’);